Note: It is very unlikely that this is necessary. Before going through this step, make sure to use the built-in device wipe mechanism.

 - Run rpiboot on your PC and let it run through.
 Afterwards, the green LED should be on.

-- Run Raspberry Pi Imager and flash the Home Assistant OS Installer for Yellow onto the eMMC ("RPi-MSD").
+- Run the Raspberry Pi Imager and flash the Home Assistant OS Installer for Yellow onto the eMMC ("RPi-MSD").
 Refer to Step 1 through 5 from the Installing Home Assistant Software on Kit procedure for the exact steps.
-Windows might bring up an message asking to insert a disk, this message can be closed.
-The Raspberry Pi Imager prompt to remove the SD card can be ignored as well.
-Press Continue and close the Raspberry Pi Installer.
+Windows might bring up a message asking to insert a disk, this message can be closed.
+Ignore the Raspberry Pi Imager prompt to remove the SD card.
+Select Continue and close the Raspberry Pi Installer.

 - Remove power from the board.